 She served on the Electricity Advisory Committee of the Department of Energy from 2015 to 2017.
 She is currently an executive consultant for Hometown Connections doing strategic planning for electric and water utilities in California.
-Additionally, Currie is a member of Pasadena Rotary and the board of directors of the Association of Women in Water, Energy and the Environment and active in the rotary club in Pasadena.
+Additionally, Currie is on the national board of GRID Alternatives, the board of directors of the Association of Women in Water, Energy and the Environment and active in the rotary club in Pasadena.

 Currie has held leadership roles in the California Municipal Utilities Association, the Southern California Public Power Authority and the American Public Power Association, serving as board chair.
 Past affiliations also include the board of directors of the Electric Power Research Institute, the Municipal Securities Rulemaking Board and the California Debt Advisory Commission.